rizzini/my_personal_bash_scripts/README.md

 - Enhanced robustness by ensuring default values are set if brightness cannot be retrieved.
 (21/05/2025)
 - Minor code cleanup and improved comments for maintainability.
 (21/05/2025)
 - When switching modes, the brightness value from the previous tool, whether xrandr or ddcutil, was being carried over, which shouldn't happen.
 Both tools have their own independent brightness systems.
 (21/05/2025)
+- Added the option to turn off monitor on both xrandr and ddcutil interfaces.
+(22/05/2025)
+- Some coding improvement for redeability and maintainability .(22/05/2025)
 ---